First Swinney government

-John Swinney formed the Swinney government on 8 May 2024, following his appointment as First Minister of Scotland at the Court of Session.
+John Swinney formed the first Swinney government on 8 May 2024, following his appointment as First Minister of Scotland at the Court of Session.
 The government was approved by parliamentary vote thanks to the abstention of Scottish Green MSPs.

 Swinney's government was announced on 8 May following his tenure as first minister beginning, and includes eleven cabinet secretaries, the majority of whom are women, with the youngest deputy first minister, Kate Forbes, being appointed by Swinney.
-The majority of members of the government were part of the cabinet under Swinney's predecessor, Humza Yousaf's second administration.
+The majority of members of the government were part of the cabinet under Swinney's predecessor, Humza Yousaf's second government.

-Newly appointed cabinet secretaries who were not part of the previous administration were appointed as cabinet secretary designates, pending approval by members of the Scottish Parliament and receiving approval by the incumbent monarch.
+Newly appointed cabinet secretaries who were not part of the previous government were appointed as cabinet secretary designates, pending approval by members of the Scottish Parliament and receiving approval by the incumbent monarch.

+Swinney's first government dissolved on 20 May 2026 following the 2026 election to the 7th Scottish Parliament, which saw Swinney returning to office and forming a second government.

 History

 On 29 April 2024, Humza Yousaf announced his intention to resign the leadership of the Scottish National Party, and as First Minister.
 Swinney announced his candidacy for the internal leadership contest, and was elected unopposed.
 Shona Robison resigned as Deputy First Minister on 8 May in favour of Kate Forbes, but was re-appointed as Swinney's Finance Secretary with additional responsibility for local government.

 The majority of Swinney's cabinet served in Humza Yousaf's government.
 The only addition to the cabinet was Kate Forbes replacing Shona Robison as Deputy First Minister of Scotland, and taking part of Màiri McAllan's responsibility for economy into her portfolio as Cabinet Secretary for Economy and Gaelic.

 Only one new junior minister joined Swinney's government, former minister Ivan McKee, with the number of junior ministerial posts being reduced from 16 to 14.
 The portfolio of Minister for Employment and Investment was created, with Tom Arthur appointed to the role.
 The ministers for independence and culture were abolished, with their incumbents Jamie Hepburn and Kaukab Stewart moved to other positions.
 Joe FitzPatrick's local government position was abolished, and he therefore departed government along with Equalities Minister Emma Roddick and Parliamentary Business Minister George Adam.